yuanbei/Nars-Wiki/Revision-and-Choice-Rules.md

 <br/><br/>

 ### Evidential base
 Each task in a system is assigned a _serial number_.
-During derivation process the derived task stores the serial numbers of the tasks it is derived from in a list which called **evidential base**
+During derivation process the derived task stores the serial numbers of the tasks it is derived from in a list which is called **evidential base**.
+Derivation process is similar to a tree where two parent tasks create derived child task after a certain inference step.
+Evidential base of a child is a union of evidential bases of its parents, and each task has at least one element in the evidential base, its serial number.
+Of course, after numerous inference steps it is technically impossible to store all parent' serial numbers in child's evidential base
 Forget